squeeton/the-dim/~Sessions/2025-07-02 Session Note.md

-he will trade the last egg of his giant centipede (Gigantipede), Marnie they can seat 6-7 and take a couple months to grow to maturity they require a  LOT of food.

-we all got tattoos
+he will trade the last egg of his giant centipede (Gigantipede), Marnie they can seat 6-7 and take a couple months to grow to maturity they require a  LOT of food. we all got tattoos kirk got hardmire across his knuckles. we traded the child of laranth to Gillium for a centipede mount We Did not trade, and said we would meet him at the bastards for it.

-kirk got hardmire across his knuckles. we traded the child of laranth to Gillium for a centipede mount we got him to open up the black chest.
+we got him to open up the black chest.

 it had 3 crowbars